Small lump sums

 • The payment extinguishes the individual's entitlement to benefits under the arrangement, however since 6 April 2015 an annuity in payment may continue provided the individual has not previously taken a stranded pot from the scheme.

-• The individual has not previously received more than two payments under these regulations, that is only three payments can be made (increased from two payments on 27 March 2014).
+• The individual has not previously received more than two payments under these regulations, as only three payments can be made.

 The conditions are pretty clear but the second last one needs a little more comment.